OldSongs-Lo-Fi/Astro-Photo/README.md

-# Sky Quality Detector – Automatic Detection of Light-Polluted Astrophotos
+# Astro Photo – Automatic Detection of Light-Polluted Astrophotos

-**Sky Quality Detector** is a lightweight, fast, and fully customizable Node.js tool that **automatically distinguishes high-quality starry sky images from light-polluted or cloudy ones**.
+**Astro Photo** is a lightweight, fast, and fully customizable Node.js tool that **automatically distinguishes high-quality starry sky images from light-polluted or cloudy ones**.

 Perfect for:
 - Preprocessing large astronomical datasets